 - Demonstrate whenever you can (act it out).

 - Provide a print-rich environment.
-Label objects with the name of the object written on an index card.
+Label objects all over the room with the name of the object written on an index card.
+I like to use colorful, neon cards when available

 - Ask children questions often to determine understanding.

 - Have the children role play.

 Here is an awesome resource for teachers and students!
 Khan Academy, a nonprofit global classroom for anyone in the world who has access to a computer, has a library of thousands of videos online that are free.
 This provides quality instruction to people all over the world, no matter where they are located.
 They also offer Teacher Resources as well.
 Here is an example of some of the topics they cover:

 ALGEBRA (many lessons in each of these subtopics):